A few tips to help you hit the ground running with RateIt!

 - WOW your customers with a great response plan! ➞

-Tip: If you’re wondering how to go about customising the questions you ask your customers check out this guide instead.
+Tip: If you’re wondering how to go about customising the questions you ask your customers, contact us at firstname.lastname@example.org.

 Your frontline staff are your key to getting the most out of RateIt